aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ## Identity Pools

 Identity pools provide temporary AWS credentials for users who are guests (unauthenticated) and for users who have been
 authenticated and received a token.
-An identity pool is a store of user identity data specific to your account.
+An identity pool is a store of user identity data specific to an account.

 Identity pools can be used in conjunction with Cognito User Pools or by accessing external federated identity providers
 directly.
 Learn more at [Amazon Cognito Identity Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html).